Important Legal Considerations if You Are Making a Loan

 Legal documents for loans can be complicated.
 You should consult someone who has no vested interest in the other party to go through the terms of the contract rather than simply relying on a bank representative.
 They should review the drafted contract with you in detail.

-If you are in the process of making a loan to a business or a friend or family member, use our ‘Find Legal Documents’ to access our loan agreement templates.
+If you are in the process of making a loan to a business or a friend or family member, a loan agreement document may be of use.